introduction

 6. Addressing Edge Cases in Your QA Strategy

-• Encourage a culture of curiosity and critical thinking: Empower your QA team to question assumptions and explore potential edge cases during the testing process
+Encourage curiosity and critical thinking: Empower your team to question assumptions and explore edge cases during testing.

-• Leverage exploratory testing: Use exploratory testing to identify and investigate unexpected issues and edge cases that may not be covered by scripted tests
+Use exploratory testing: This helps uncover unexpected issues or edge cases that might not be covered by scripted tests.

 7. Foster Collaboration and Communication